The best summer camps in California, United States

 1. Day camps:

-Best for younger kids or hesitant first-timers who benefit from returning home each evening.
+Great for younger kids or first-timers who do best coming home each night.

 2. Overnight camps: